Keith-Cheung/Keith-Cheung.github.io/index.md

 ## About Me
 Hi!
 My name is Keith Cheung, and I am a student at Lehigh University in the <a href = "https://ibe.lehigh.edu/">Integrated Business and Engineering Honors Program </a> studying Industrial and Systems Engineering and Finance.
+At Lehigh, I took the opportunity to advance my professional skills by participating in clubs such as the Lehigh Consulting Group and Lehigh Investment Management Group.
+I am interested in solving problems with finance and technology.

 <!-- Upload your own photo and change the path -->